nvdaaddons/bitChe/readme.md

 This NVDA addon improves the accessibility of the software.
 It adds the following features:

-*   Makes the search results list accessible.
+*   Makes the torrent details list accessible.
 *   Enables you to use the Application key to activate the context menu on the focused result.

 ## Notes ##
 *   You can use the up and down arrow keys to focus the search result which should be interacted with.
-*   When the first search performed after starting Bit Che is finished, the first result will be focused, though it may not be selected properly.
-NVDA will speak the selected result.
-Use the usual commands or the arrow keys to ensure the right item is selected before performing other actions.

 ## Key Commands ##
 *   Application key, or shift+f10, open context menu for search result item.

+##Changes for 3.0 ##
+*   The add-on has been updated to be used with Bit Che 3.5.

 ## Changes for 2.0 ##
 *   Add-on help is available from the Add-ons Manager.